Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6750 1GB should in theory be a little bit better than the GeForce GT 340 1GB overall. (explain)
+Memory BandwidthThe Radeon HD 6750 1GB, in theory, should perform a bit faster than the GeForce GT 340 1GB overall. (explain)

-Texel RateThe Radeon HD 6750 1GB is a lot (about 48%) more effective at anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 6750 1GB is quite a bit (approximately 48%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison